Wvrmhat/Blockchains/README.md

 ---

-Blockains can be private or public, there are also hybrid public-private approaches.
+Blockchains can be private or public, there are also hybrid public-private approaches.